 - Precise methods for exchanging relevant accounting data.

 - A strict schedule for exchanging relevant accounting data.

 - Clear procedures for identifying and resolving any discrepancies.

 Centralising processes is simpler in smaller groups and becomes infinitely more complex when there is a high level of intra-group transactions.
 When it comes to the latter, rigorous management in each subsidiary is required.

 However, without stringent cooperation procedures, accounting discrepancies are likely to arise.
 So, how can these be resolved?
 Indeed, how can they be avoided altogether, and how can the accounting process be better streamlined?

 Why accounting discrepancies arise and how to remedy them

-To address intercompany accounting discrepancies, the reconciliation process needs to be optimised, currency hedging solutions need to be considered and a more unified approach to management needs to be adopted at group level.
+To address intercompany accounting discrepancies, the reconciliation process needs to be optimised, adopting currency hedging solutions needs to be considered and a more unified approach to management needs to be adopted at group level.